Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows ten active public transport stops operating in the Shepparton Surrounds - West area.
+Public transport analysis shows ten active stops operating within Shepparton Surrounds - West.
 These include a mix of train and bus services.
 Thirteen individual routes service these stops, collectively providing two hundred three weekly passenger trips.

-The report rates transport accessibility as limited, with residents typically located at one thousand ninety-seven meters from the nearest stop.
-Service frequency averages twenty-nine trips per day across all routes, equating to approximately twenty weekly trips per individual stop.
+Transport accessibility is rated as limited; residents are typically located one thousand ninety seven meters from the nearest stop.
+Service frequency averages twenty nine trips per day across all routes, equating to approximately twenty weekly trips per individual stop.

 Frequently Asked Questions - Transport